Skip to content

 Slips, Trips, and Falls Toolbox Talk

-Construction sites are full of many hazards but most workers seem to forget about slips, trips, and falls.
-It is reported that nearly 15% of all accidental deaths are from incidents related to this.
-These types of accidents are also extremely costly to an employer and account for almost $11 billion with costs related to them.
+Construction sites are full of hazards, but most workers forget about slips, trips, and falls.
+It is reported that nearly 15% of all accidental deaths are from these types of incidents.
+These accidents are also extremely costly for employers and account for almost $11 billion in costs.
 As a worker on a construction site, there are several precautions you can take to prevent an injury from a slip, trip, or fall.
-We will be looking into these a little further.
+Let’s look into these a little further.

-According to the 2013 Liberty Mutual Workplace Safety Index, falls caused by slips and trips were the second leading cause of injuries and fatalities in the workplace.
+According to the U.S. Bureau of Labor Statistics, falls caused by slips and trips were the second leading cause of injuries and fatalities in the workplace.
 The number one cause is motor vehicle accidents.
 Slips, trips, and falls continue to be a leading cause of emergency room visits for many workers.

 Some common slip, trip, and fall injuries include: